CryptoChat-dev/CryptoChat2/README.md

 Bob attaches a very sensitive PDF document on CryptoChat.

-Upon clicking the "Send" button, Bob's client encodes the file using Base64, end-to-end encrypts the text data and calculates a SHA-256 HMAC hash.
-Along with the actual file data itself, its MIME type is also encrypted and stored in memory.
+Upon clicking the "Send" button, Bob's client encodes the file using [Base64](https://en.wikipedia.org/wiki/Base64), end-to-end encrypts the text data and calculates a SHA-256 HMAC hash.
+Along with the actual file data itself, its [MIME type](https://en.wikipedia.org/wiki/Media_type) is also encrypted and stored in memory.
 This end-to-end encrypted data is then sent to the backend webserver using Socket.IO with his end-to-end encrypted username and SHA-512 hashed encryption key as the room key.

 After Bob's client finishes uploading the document, Alice's client downloads the encrypted file content and MIME type.
 Before decrypting the data, her client calculates the SHA-256 HMAC hash and compares it with the one she received from Bob.
 If the hashes do not match, Alice's client tells her that there was an error verifying the authenticity of the received information.

 If the HMAC verification is successful, when Alice clicks on the decryption button, her client locally decrypts the file and MIME type information with the decryption key she entered on the splash screen.
-Her client then decodes the base64 text and creates a Javascript blob object with the included MIME type.
+Her client then decodes the Base64 text and creates a Javascript blob object with the included MIME type.
 This blob object is finally saved to her computer, and Alice can now view the file on her side.

 ### Leaving